Back to all posts

 Try It Out

-Go to AppDomain folder and click on ComSvcConfig.exe and a calculator will pop up similar to the gif below:
+Go to the AppDomain folder and click on ComSvcConfig.exe.
+A calculator pops up similar to the gif below:

-A loader is a program designed to execute a C2 agent (Shellcode/dll/exe) in a manner that evades existing defenses.
-This evasion is necessary to bypass detections embedded in the C2 agents, as most command and control servers end up being identified through signatures by Endpoint Detection and Response (EDR)/Endpoint Protection Platform (EPP) vendors.
+A loader is a program designed to execute a C2 agent (shellcode, dll, exe) in a manner that evades existing defenses.
+This evasion is necessary to bypass detections embedded in the C2 agents, as most command and control servers end up being identified through signatures by Endpoint Detection and Response (EDR) and Endpoint Protection Platform (EPP) vendors.

-Let's consider a scenario in a red team engagement where a public command and control server, let's say havoc is used.
+Consider a scenario in a red team engagement where a public command and control server, say havoc, is used.
 Given that the code and builds are readily available to everyone, including defenders, custom detection methods can be easily implemented.
-These methods aid defenders in identifying the presence of a known C2 agent code by leveraging Userland-Hooks or ETWti/Kernel Callbacks.
+These methods help defenders identify the presence of a known C2 agent code by leveraging userland hooks or ETWti / kernel callbacks.

 ETWti is an interface provided by Microsoft, where drivers can subscribe to receive special ETW events.
-These events are specifically meant to be used for detecting malicious activities and also include events such as Process creation, Allocation of memory, Thread creation, and much more
+These events are specifically meant for detecting malicious activities and include events such as process creation, allocation of memory, thread creation, and more.

 In such a scenario, it is necessary to alter the way a C2 agent is loaded into the environment to circumvent detection.
 This is where loaders come in, creating a secure environment for the agent to operate within a protected endpoint.
 Various types of loaders exist, each designed to load different C2 agents uniquely, as C2 agents extend beyond mere shellcode and can include executables (exe), dynamic link libraries (dll), control panel applets (cpl), VBA scripts, and more.

-For this specific demonstration, the primary focus and development will be on a shellcode loader.
+For this specific demonstration, the primary focus is on a shellcode loader.
 As we exploit a .NET-based AppDomain manager injection technique, the loader will be a C#-based implementation.
-When creating a loader, three major considerations come into play.
+When creating a loader, three major considerations come into play:

 1. How the agent shellcode is going to be executed by the loader.

-• Is the loader going to make remote or local calls for loading the shellcode?
+• Will the loader make remote or local calls for loading the shellcode?

-2. The selection of Windows APIs and Process injection technique to use inside of the loader.
+2. The selection of Windows APIs and process injection technique used inside the loader.

-3. Use of shellcode encryption technique inside of the loader to evade on-disk and in-memory scanning while maintaining a lower entropy.
+3. Use of shellcode encryption inside the loader to evade on-disk and in-memory scanning while maintaining low entropy.

-To overcome previous challenges our loader will consists of the following features:
+To overcome the previous challenges, our loader will consist of the following features:

 Process Injection